Peppermint Chocolate Chip Cookies

 • 1 teaspoon vanilla extract

-• 3 cups all purpose flour
+• 3 cups all-purpose flour

-• 1 1/2 teaspoon salt
+• 1 1/2 teaspoons salt

 • 1 teaspoon baking soda

-• 2 cups semi sweet chocolate chips
+• 2 cups semi-sweet chocolate chips

-• About 6 candy canes crushed
+• About 6 candy canes, crushed

 Instructions

-1. Preheat oven to 350°F (175°C).
-Line baking sheet with parchment.
+1. Preheat oven to 350°F. Line a baking sheet with parchment paper.

 Notes